 CHOOSE: ANY Non-antibacterial cleansing agent (good old hand washing with plain soap and water)

 Exposure to parabens from personal care products occur through the skin.
-When parabens enter the body this way they are not metabolized as they would be when coming from food products.
+When parabens enter the Healthy Body this way they are not metabolized as they would be when coming from food products.
 As the parabens are absorbed through the skin they go straight into the blood stream and organs intact.
 Parabens have been found to mimic estrogen, which can lead to increased risk of breast cancer.
 Additionally, parabens can affect male reproductive functions.
 Parabens are also immune system and organ toxicants; and also an allergen, linked to dermatitis and have been shown to cause cancer in animals.

 Many beauty care products such as soaps and shampoos, sunscreens, etc.

 AVOID: Shampoo, moisturizer, shaving cream, cleansing gels, personal lubricant, deodorant and toothpaste with paraben listed as an ingredient.

 CHOOSE: Safer versions of these with brands such as Dr. Bronners, Green Beaver, Giovanni, Prairie Naturals